 It’s an unfortunate fact but noise is unavoidable in our lives.

 Whether it’s your work or home, you’re bound to hear some unwanted sounds.
 Perhaps it’s the neighbors next door enjoying their favorite music.
-Or people walking or talking upstairs from you.
+Or upstairs neighbors stomping like crazy around their apartment.
 Or cars and other outside noises make it difficult for you to concentrate at work.

 But it doesn’t mean that we have to put up with it, and soundproofing is one way of combating the issue.

 You see, many unwanted sounds can either be reduced, dampened, or even eliminated, and that’s exactly what soundproofing does.

 This page will give you a general idea of what soundproofing is.

 After reading it, you’ll understand the concept of soundproofing and how it can help you stop sounds from entering your house.
 You’ll also find out which noises you cannot eliminate.

 And finally, you’ll know what different methods to use to block sound and which sound insulation techniques and sound-absorbing materials work best.

 I admit that it’s quite a lot to cover.
 So, let’s get right to it.